 Thus, the city of Bagneux recomposes itself and is made through a participatory process, with and by the residents of the Northern districts.
 The consultation workshops carried out throughout the project accurately revealed the strengths and weaknesses of the territory to transform them into a shared, solidarity-based and sustainable project.

-Nathalie Leroy Associate, Head of Landscape
+Nathalie Leroy Associate Landscape Designer,

 Landscape Architect DPLG – École Nationale Supérieure du Paysage de Versailles